james-nesbitt/kraut-project-template/.radi/environments/README.md

 # Environments

-In this folder should be kept various other scope folders which can be used to override project settings, if kraut is told that the environment is active.
+In this folder should be kept various other scope folders which can be used to override project settings, if radi is told that the environment is active.

 The primary purpose for environments is to allow for